rudyarthur/cdHMM/README.md

 # cdHMM
 Continuous and Discrete Hidden Markov Models

 cdHMM is (yet another) C++ library for Hidden Markov Models (HMMs).
-The nice feature of cdHMM is that it allows both different emission models for each hidden state.
+The nice feature of cdHMM is that it allows different emission models for each hidden state.
 For example one can have a two state model where observations are distributed like a Gaussian in one state and like a power law in the other.

 cdHMM can be used as a header only library or there is a commandline utility that wraps some of the functionality.